Housing-Enabling Core Servicing Stream

 How to apply

-The application process is administered through Transfer Payment Ontario (TPON).
+The application process was administered through Transfer Payment Ontario (TPON) and is now closed.

-The application form and detailed program guidelines for the Municipal Housing Infrastructure Program – Housing-Enabling Core Servicing stream, including the application process, project conditions, assessment criteria, and financial matters, are available on TPON.
+Learn more about the detailed program guidelines and frequently asked questions for the Municipal Housing Infrastructure Program – Housing-Enabling Core Servicing stream, including the application process, project conditions, assessment criteria, and financial matters.

 After you apply